Preparing for an Interview

 Dressing appropriately is crucial for making a good first impression at an interview or employer event.
 Professional dress indicates to the employer that you value yourself and your work.

-Employers visit campus each semester to interview and hire qualified students from Appalachian State in John Thomas Hall Room 369.
+Employers visit campus each semester to interview and hire qualified students from Appalachian State in the Plemmons Student Union Room 222.
 Start applying to jobs in Handshake, and if the job is associated with an on-campus interview, you will be prompted to pick an interview time after applying.

 Thank You Notes